 Z-LASIK is unique because it uses extremely small and rapid laser pulses to create the corneal flap (essential to the LASIK procedure).
 The lower energy released with each pulse using Ziemer technology is the main factor in improved overall safety and allows for faster healing time and better visual recovery.

-In 2008, Dr. Feinerman was the first surgeon on the West Coast to perform LASIK with the Ziemer femtosecond laser after FDA approval.
-Now he uses the Ziemar FEMTO LDV Z8 – the most advanced and precise femtosecond laser for LASIK and cataract surgery.
+Dr. Feinerman was the first surgeon on the West Coast to perform LASIK with the Ziemer femtosecond laser after FDA approval in 2008.
+He currently uses the Ziemer Z8 – the most advanced and precise femtosecond laser for LASIK and cataract surgery.

-After the corneal flap (created by the Ziemer femtosecond laser) is temporarily lifted in the LASIK procedure, excimer lasers are used to remove micron amounts of corneal tissue to reshape the cornea which corrects refractive errors and ultimately gives the patient better vision.
+After the corneal flap (created by the Ziemer femtosecond laser) is temporarily lifted in the LASIK procedure, an excimer laser is used to remove micron amounts of corneal tissue to reshape the cornea.
+This corrects refractive errors and ultimately improves vision.

 Wavefront Optimized® LASIK was developed to consider the unique curvature of the eye, preserving the natural, aspheric shape of the cornea, for less induced spherical aberration.
 This provides improved quality of vision and eliminates or reduces the spherical distortions that can cause glare and may affect night vision.